Pages

 Thursday, September 11, 2008

-Paris and the never ending Pastry Quest
+The never ending Pastry Quest and Père-Lachaise Cemetery

 Another sunny day in Paris.